codatio/codat-docs/docs/using-the-api/webhooks/migration-guide-advanced.md

 ### `RuleId` in existing logic

-If you are using `RuleId` properties returned by our existing webhooks in your application logic, please remain on our existing service until you have changed your application's logic to avoid using the `RuleId`.
+If you are using `RuleId` properties returned by our existing webhooks in your application logic, review and update your application logic to remove any dependencies on the `RuleId`.
+This will help prevent any disruptions to your integration with Codat.

+You should use `RuleType` to identify what event a given webhook corresponds with.

+Check out the [deprecation notice](/updates/240320-deprecation-ruleId) for full details of these changes.

 ## Additional considerations